 Our tapas tours are typically run with 6 guests or fewer.
 During our peak season we run a limited number of tours of up to 7 or 8 guests.
 Primarily we do this to cater for lone travellers who have few opportunities to enjoy Barcelona's culinary tour scene otherwise.

-Private tours can be for larger groups as needed – get in touch if you would like to create a private group.
+If you prefer not to be joined by others, our private tours are available upon request – get in touch if you would like to create a private tour.